sarahsimmo/CSN11117-FHE/README.md

 # CSN11117-FHE
 CSN11117 - Coursework: Implementing Homomorphic Encryption for Developers

-This respository contains my MSC CSN1117 eSecurity Coursework.
+This respository contains my MSC CSN1117 eSecurity Coursework Python code.

 To create and run the code I used Visual Studio Code and a Python virtual environment running Python 3.7